dolthub/dolthub-cypress/README.md

 });
 ```

-`deviceScreen` is the predefined viewport size defined by Cypress and represented by the `string` `iphone-6`.
+`deviceScreen` is the predefined viewport size defined by Cypress and represented by the string "iphone-6".

 `loggedIn` is a boolean representing whether this page requires authentication.
 Our tests currently only run against our logged out pages.
 We're working on support for running tests against our private pages.

-Finally, `tests` are the collection of `Expectation`s defined that will run against this Device.
-The next and final step required to run our tests is the
-helper function: `runTestsForDevices`.
+Finally, `tests` are the collection of `Expectation`s defined that will run against this `Device`.
+The next and final step required to run our tests is the helper function: `runTestsForDevices`.

-### runTestsForDevices
+### `runTestsForDevices`

-To use this function, it must be called inside a `describe` block, so let's put all our previously defined variables together to run a test on an iphone6, that
-checks if the Like button is rendered.
+To use this function, it must be called inside a `describe` block, so let's put all our previously defined variables together to run a test on an "iphone-6", that checks if the Like button is rendered.

 ```ts
 const pageName = "Page";